The continuum limit of some products of random matrices associated with renewing flows: Two dimensions

 The roots are

 and

 These expansions converge for $k^2 < 1/2$.

 The reader will easily verify that these small-$k^2$ expansions do agree with the formulae presented in the previous paragraph.
-These exact results also make clear that the radius of convergence decreases with $\ell$; in particular, for $\ell \ge 6$, we expect that the expansions do not converge for $k^2=1/2$.
+These exact results indicate that the radius of convergence decreases with $\ell$; in particular, for $\ell \ge 6$, we expect that the expansions do not converge for $k^2=1/2$.
+The singularities on the circle of convergence occur at complex values of $k$ such that the ``spectral gap'' separating the dominant eigenvalue branch from the others shrinks to zero.